thoth-tech/SplashKit-Tutorial/Tutorials/Creating a 2D Metroidvania Game Project Structure and Initialization/Creating a 2D "Metroidvania" Game - Project Structure and Initialization.md

 ### Configuration and Build Scripts:
 - **Build Configurations (e.g., 'bin')**: This section holds compiled game builds or scripts for various platforms.
 SplashKit usually creates a 'bin' folder for this purpose.
-- **Configuration Files**: Include files for engine settings, development tools, or project-specific configurations.
-Explain how to configure SplashKit-specific settings here.
+- **Configuration Files**: The .vscode hidden folder contains the common configuration files for IDE settings and project-specific configurations.

 ### Documentation:
 - Holds files related to game design documentation, mechanics explanations, and development notes.